vayu-network/vayu-whitepaper/02-technical-overview/02-architecture-overview.md

     *   **User Interface:** Allows users to view their real-time and historical air quality data, manage their device, and access their wallet.
     *   **Self-Custodial Wallet:** Holds the user's `$VAYU` tokens, giving them full control over their earnings.

-3.  **Vayu Backend & peaq L1:** The core infrastructure for data processing and value exchange.
+3.  **Vayu Backend & L1 Blockchain:** The core infrastructure for data processing and value exchange.
     *   **Data Processing:** The backend receives data from the app, performs final validation and anonymization, and prepares it for storage.
-    *   **peaq Blockchain Integration:** A hash of the data is stored on the peaq blockchain to ensure its integrity and immutability.
+    *   **Blockchain Integration:** A hash of the data is stored on the blockchain to ensure its integrity and immutability.
 The blockchain also handles the distribution of `$VAYU` rewards to contributors.
     *   **Database:** Processed and anonymized data points are stored in a secure and scalable database.
     *   **Vayu Explorer & API:** This database powers the public-facing Vayu Explorer map and the commercial B2B Data API, where third parties can access aggregated data using `$VAYU` tokens.